 - Intrepid Reporter: Her role in QB Rebellion's animated adaptation.

 - The Kid with the Remote Control: She controls Vingt with a alchemy-based remote control.

-- Missing Mom: Her mother Cyan dissapeared after her village was destroyed by the Swamp Witch's Army and this was one of the reason she joins Annelotte in her rebellion.
-Averted in the anime, when she was not mentioned anywhere and her reasons for stick up with Annelotte are entirely personal.
+- Missing Mom: Her mother Cyan dissapeared after her village was destroyed by the Swamp Witch's Army.
+This was one of the reason she joins Annelotte in her rebellion.
+Averted in the anime, where her mother is not mentioned anywhere and her reasons for sticking up with Annelotte are entirely personal.